 How can we be certain that our families are getting enough vitamin D in their diet without relying on the so-called “fortified” cereals, milks and synthetic vitamins?
 I often suggest using lard in baking (like our grandmother’s pies!) and sautéing.

 Many of us have experienced the “joy” of taking cod liver oil by spoon in our youth.
-Fortunately, today fermented cod liver oil is available in easy-to-take capsules.
+Fortunately, today cod liver oil is available in easy-to-take capsules.
 Another helpful aid is desiccated beef liver, available from Radiant Life in both powder and capsules.
 Desiccated liver provides a convenient way to obtain all the legendary health and nutritional benefits of liver, and it can be sprinkled into soups and stews to serve to unsuspecting recipients!

-If all the holiday preparations get you down, think about working fermented cod liver oil and desiccated liver into your holiday routine!
+If all the holiday preparations get you down, think about working cod liver oil and desiccated liver into your holiday routine!

 The information provided in this article is for educational purposes only